Democratic debate highlights: Freeloading billionaires and Clinton's legacy

-(Reuters) - The fifth presidential debate featured sharp exchanges on Wednesday over U.S. Senator Elizabeth Warren’s proposed wealth tax, how to expand healthcare coverage and which of the Democratic contenders is best prepared to lead.
+(Reuters) - The fifth presidential debate featured sharp exchanges on Wednesday over U.S. Senator Elizabeth Warren’s proposed wealth tax and which of the Democratic contenders is best prepared to lead.

+Unlike past debates, which were dominated by how the candidates favor expanding health insurance coverage to millions of Americans, Democrats touched on the issue only briefly before moving onto meaty exchanges over experience and foreign policy.

-Here are some highlights from the stage in Atlanta, where 10 of the candidates seeking the Democratic nomination to take on Republican President Donald Trump in November 2020 are debating.
+Here are some highlights from the stage in Atlanta, where 10 of the candidates seeking the Democratic nomination to take on Republican President Donald Trump in November 2020 are debating:

 Warren answered a question about how she would unify a divided country by reintroducing her proposed 2% tax on wealth beyond $50 million, with an additional 4% tax on wealth beyond $1 billion.